DHTMLX/gantt-docs/data/api/gantt_isworktime.md

 isWorkTime
 =============

+@todo:check details

 @short:checks whether the specified date is working or not

 @params:
 - date			Date		a date to check
-- timeunit	string	a time unit: 'hour' or 'day'.<br> If not specified, the value of 'gantt.config.duration_unit'  is used
+* time_unit		string		optional, a time unit: "minute", "hour", "day", "week", "month", "year"
+* task			object		optional, the object of the task the duration of which should be calculated

 @returns:
 - isWorkTime	boolean		<i>true</i>, if the specified date is working time.
 Otherwise, <i>false</i>

 @example:
 //checks wether the specified day (5 April, Friday) is working gantt.isWorkTime(new Date(2013,3,5));